Signs of recovery from spinal cord injury can be hard to spot. You can repeat the same actions endlessly and still feel like nothing is changing.

 - being wheelchair dependent to walker dependent

 The list goes on and on.
-The point is, sometimes you don’t even notice the signs of your recovery because you’re too concerned about being able to walk again.
+The point is, sometimes you don’t even notice the signs of recovery from spinal cord injury because you’re too concerned about being able to walk again.

 This is where you need to change your mentality.